komal-priyya/AI-powered--Todo-App/README.md

 **⚠️ Important Notes**

-AI features will only work if Ollama is running locally
+✨AI features will only work if Ollama is running locally

-This project does not use any external API keys
+✨This project does not use any external API keys

-.env file is not included for security reasons
+✨.env file is not included for security reasons

 ---